 8. Practice saying “no” in everyday life.
 This, for some, can be extremely difficult.
 I am someone who has difficulty saying no to people and as a result, I often find myself in a pickle as I become overworked and burdened with things I have promised to do for others to the exclusion of my own task and chores.
 You are going to have to say “no” to those that come knocking on your door asking for help if the SHTF.
 Better start practicing now!

 10. Continue to live your life normally.
 Go to parties.
 Enjoy family events.
-In the back of your mind you my think or even know that a mess of a freight train is heading your way.
+In the back of your mind, you may think or even know what a mess of a freight train is heading your way.
 But while you are waiting, just live!

 The Final Word

 Now is the time to be calm and to mobilize your energy so that you will be mentally prepared for a disruptive event that we hope will not happen.
 More than anyone, I realize how difficult this is.
 It can be lonely, depressing, and tiresome.
 Trust me, I feel your angst and your weary spirit.

 Hang in there and know you are not alone.
 As I said in point #1, sometimes it helps to just talk about it and to share your feelings.
 That has worked for me and I hope it works for you.

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for Backdoor Survival daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.